Self-assessments. Performance reviews. Talent evaluations. Employee appraisals.

 A simple Excel sheet that lists the date, title/subject, who you worked on the project with, key outcomes and any miscellaneous notes will be a huge help when it’s time for you to recall all the information you need for an amazing evaluation.

 Create a highlight reel of your best work

 Instead of re-hashing every single thing you’ve worked on throughout the year in a boring, bulleted list, focus on creating a dynamic story based on your 3–5 major highlights.
 Now that you’ve been keeping a list of all your accomplishments in your tracker, it shouldn’t be difficult to scan it and come up with those things you really want your boss to remember.

 Your goal should be to pick achievements that show different parts of your skill set.
 For example, you could choose one thing that shows your leadership ability, another that shows your technical expertise and another that shows how much of a great team player you are.

 "No one—not even your manager—wants to read a 3-page report on why you’re the best person on the team."

 Even if you’ve managed to complete 13 projects throughout the year, thoroughly explaining the top 3–5 will force you to focus on quality and not quantity.
 No one—not even your manager—wants to read a 3–page report on why you’re the best person on the team.
 It’s in your best interest to be brief, yet compelling—especially if you want your boss to actually read the entire document.

 Provide supporting information

-Using exact numbers and specific examples whenever you can, provides additional context for your manager — which is helpful in solidifying your claims of how awesome you are.
+Using exact numbers and specific examples whenever you can provides additional context for your manager.
+That's helpful in solidifying your claims of how awesome you are.

-As you can see, writing an effective self-evaluation isn’t something only an experienced writer can do well.
-Following these tips — along with proofreading and spell checking what you’ve written — will ensure you’re able to create something that will make your manager take note of all you’ve been able to accomplish throughout the year.
+As you can see, writing an effective self-assessment isn’t something only an experienced writer can do well.
+Following these tips—along with proofreading and spell-checking what you’ve written—will ensure you’re able to create a self-assessment that will make your manager take note of all you’ve been able to accomplish throughout the year.